 The process of conventional falsity takes place in science, religion and the theosophical movement.
-The original teachings of esoteric philosophy enable their students to understand that and to see through the various layers of delusion.
-What about modern nations, social classes or political parties, then?
+The original teachings of esoteric philosophy enable their students to gradually see through the various layers of delusion.
+What about modern nations, social classes or political parties?

 “The conventional falsity of judgments passed by people of one nationality upon those of another or by members of one class upon those of a different class is known only too well.
 That falsity has been accumulating in the national and class consciousness for centuries and has come to be regarded as good and true.
 There is no need to point out that almost the whole of politics and the relations between political parties are based on falsity.
 The same must be said of judgments inspired by a definite school of thought.
 Marxists, idealists, positivists, Thomists, Tolstoyans, theosophists, all are influenced by conventional lies of their own in judging about other trends of thought; they have no pure, free perception and judgment.”